Mark James Monk

 Mark James Monk (1858–1929) was a cathedral organist, who served at Truro Cathedral and elsewhere.
 He was also a composer.

 Background

 Monk was born on 16 March 1858 in Hunmanby Yorkshire.
 He studied organ under Edwin George Monk at York Minster.
-He was a composer of sacred and secular music including Elegaic Odes, a Festival Te Deum, Quintet for wind, and piano and organ pieces.
+He was a composer of sacred and secular music including Elegiac Odes, a Festival Te Deum, Quintet for wind, and piano and organ pieces.
 He had a hymn included in Hymns Ancient and Modern He died 5 May 1929 at Blackheath.